sgvandijk/notebooks/README.md

   example code, and pointers to cool new developments such as Deep RL.
 As presented at the
   [London Self-Driving/Autonomous Car Technology Meetup](https://www.meetup.com/London-Self-Driving-Autonomous-Car-Technology-Meetup/).

+* [Python Workshops](python_workshop) - An introduction to Python,
+  with sessions covering Python basics, control and project structures, classes & objects, decorators, and some packages in Python's standard library.

 Each notebook has its requirements file to install packages needed to run the notebook yourself: